Release your inhibitions and feel the rain on your skin, fellow early-2000s reality television fans:

 For Lauren and company, "making it" in L.A. isn't all its cracked up to be, and each must wade through expectations versus reality when it comes to looking and acting the part of thriving young professional.
 The same is true for Katie Brenner, who must deal with office politics, complicated romance, and putting on a brave face for the camera (in her case, for Instagram).

-Although much of The Hills was about drama between its heroines, it was also about the complex dynamics of female relationships.
+The Hills was about drama between its heroines, it was also about the complex dynamics of female relationships.
 This reality-show based novel follows sisters Claire and Miranda on a summer road trip competition.
 Hoping to outshine Miranda's fame-obsessed ex while having an amazing summer, the sisters are thrown a curveball when they find out the show has a twist.
 Click here to buy.
 'Invincible Summer' by Alice Adams The Hills' original leading ladies — Lauren, Heidi, Audrina, and Whitney — are about as different from one another as they come.
 Yet, their friendships are the show's emotional core.
 The same is true in Invincible Summer, a book about four friends who struggle to navigate their relationships over the years.
 Click here to buy.